 Lucentis is the brand name for the drug, which is called ranibizumab.
 It blocks the growth of abnormal blood vessels in the back of the eye.
 Those blood vessels can leak and affect vision, causing vision loss from wet AMD and diabetic eye disease.
 Other conditions such as a retinal vein occlusion or histoplasmosis can also be treated with Lucentis.

-Research shows that both Lucentis and Avastin are equally effective in slowing vision loss.
+Research shows that Lucentis and Avastin are both effective in slowing vision loss.

-For about 24 hours after injection, it is normal to feel like there is something in the eye, and to have mild eye pain and extra sensitivity to light.
+For about 24 hours after injection, it is normal to feel like there is something in the eye, and to have mild eye pain and light sensitivity if your pupil was dilated.
 If these or any other side effects last longer, please contact your ophthalmologist right away.
 Eye redness or a bloody eye can last for a few days.

 If you have any questions about your eyes or your vision, be sure to ask.
 Your ophthalmologist is committed to protecting your sight.